grnet/synnefo/docs/cyclades-api-guide.rst

   There are no semantic limitations.

 * **personality** (optional) is a list of personality injections.
-A personality injection is a small set of changes to a virtual server.
-Each change modifies a file on the virtual server, by injecting some data in it.
-The injected data (``contents``) should exceed 10240 *bytes* in size and must be base64 encoded.
+A personality injection is a way to add a file into a virtual server while creating it.
+  Each change modifies/creates a file on the virtual server.
+The injected data (``contents``) should not exceed 10240 *bytes* in size and must be base64 encoded.
+The file mode should be a number, not a string.
 A personality injection contains the following attributes:

 ====================== =================== ======== ==========
 Personality Attributes Description         Cyclades OS/Compute